Season III: Sudden Death

 "Get some food," Puli said.
 "We might as well eat.
 No point standing around."

 They walked.
 The streets of Haze were cobblestone, wide and crowded.
 The press of bodies was constant; they had to step aside for caravans, for men carrying crates, for a woman in a sedan chair.
 Street performers did magic tricks at the corners—small flames in the palm of a hand, coins that vanished and reappeared—and children darted between the stalls.
 They passed a massive trade station, stalls and awnings and the smell of spices and leather and something sweet, honey or dried fruit.
-Near the bank steps, a clerk in imperial grey read a tithe notice aloud while merchants grumbled about Sudden Death levies they would never see itemized—only felt, like weather that arrived before clouds.
+Near the bank steps, a clerk in imperial grey read a tithe notice aloud while merchants grumbled about a new imperial levy they would never see itemized—only felt, like weather that arrived before clouds.
+None of them could have said what it paid for.
+That was rather the point.

 A great bank rose on their left, columns and guarded doors, the emperor's eagle carved above the lintel.
 Beyond it, big houses, white-walled, with tiled roofs that caught the sun.
 The noise was constant—voices, footsteps, the clop of hooves.
 Madison had never seen so many people in one place.
 She kept her hand near her pack, where her coin purse lay.